-On a calm day, with an easterly wind, Back Beach just south of Lancelin township is an excellent place to surf and offers great conditions for beginner to more advanced surfers.
+On a calm and windless day, with an easterly wind, Back Beach just south of the township is an excellent place to surf and can offer great beach break for beginner to more advanced surfers.
 If you have a four wheel drive you can drive along the beach, park your car and go for a surf.

 There’s no better way to end the day than with a cold beer at Endeavour Pub which prides itself in saying that they have the best beer garden in Australia.
 I reckon they’re not far off the mark.

-Lancelin Lodge offers friendly and very affordable accommodation and has been frequently been voted the best YHA in West Australia on several occasions.
+Hands-down the best and friendliest place to stay is the Lancelin Lodge.
+The backpacker style lodge offers friendly and very affordable accommodation and has been frequently been voted the best YHA in West Australia on several occasions.

 Good news for anyone that loves camping.
 The Lancelin Caravan Park has been upgraded with excellent new facilities including a pool and spa that’s due for completion in early 2020.